Shifted Autoencoders for Point Annotation Restoration in Object Counting

-Drawing inspiration from the random masking method used in MAE~\cite{he2022mae}, we introduce a similar method where the initial annotations are randomly offset, and a vector field prediction is employed for their restoration.

-In this section, we describe the process of generating noised points.
-Given an image $X$ in the training set, it is associated with a set of point annotations $P = \{{(x_i, y_i)}\}$, where $x_i$ (\textit{resp.} $y_i$) represents the $x$ (\textit{resp.} $y$) coordinate of the $i$-th point annotation $p_i$.
-The $i$ ranges from 1 to $N$, and $N$ denotes the total number of point annotations in the image.
-For the $i_{th}$ point $P_i$ in $P$, the applied noise offset $o_i$ can be expressed as a two-dimensional vector, which is then decomposed into two separate components: direction $a_i$ and magnitude $m_i$.
+Given an image $X$ in the training set, it is associated with a set of point annotations $P = \{{p_i = (x_i, y_i)}\}$, where $x_i$ (\textit{resp.} $y_i$) represents the $x$ (\textit{resp.} $y$) coordinate of the $i$-th point annotation $p_i$.
+The $i$ ranges from 1 to $N$, where $N$ denotes the total number of point annotations within this image.
+For each annotation point $p_i = (x_i, y_i)$ in $P$, we apply a random 2D shift vector $v_i$, which can be decomposed into two separate components: angle $a_i$ and magnitude $m_i$.
 Each component is considered independently.
 Specifically, we uniformly sample from $(0, 2\pi)$ for the angle $a_i$.

-\textbf{Direction of noise offset.} The direction component $a_i$, which dictates the orientation of the noise offset $o_i$, is uniformly sampled from a full range of angles in a 2D plane.
-This is mathematically represented as: